 - The King's England: Worcestershire, by Arthur Mee: published Hodder & Stoughton 1938.
 A small section plus two photographs.

 - The Rural England of A.R.
 Quinton: published Salmon 1978.
 One painting.

 WEBSITES RELATING TO HARVINGTON:-

 - Harvington Memories.
 This excellent page on Facebook is well worth viewing.

 - Harvington Webpage"

 MAIN CONTRIBUTORS without whom this site could not have developed as it has:-

-Andrew Bailey, Phil Bawn, David Bishop, Mike Clements, Sue Coley, Jess Fairs, Annette France, Roderick Grub, Mike & Sheila Harris, Ian Lambert, Janet Lowe, George & Moreen Marshall, Bob Maud, Peta Millard, Peter Newman, Shirley Porter, Terry Prudden, Angela Raby, John Redmond, Harry Reynolds, John & Barbara Shailer, Rosa Smith, Kim Somerville, Alan Stephens, Zoe Stephens, Will Winterburn.
+Andrew Bailey, Phil Bawn, David Bishop, Hilda Brazier, Mike Clements, Sue Coley, Alice Cook, Steve Cook, Tom Cook, Jess Fairs, Annette France, Roderick Grub, Mike & Sheila Harris, Ian Lambert, Janet Lowe, George & Moreen Marshall, Bob Maud, Peta Millard, Peter Newman, Shirley Porter, Terry Prudden, Angela Raby, John Redmond, Harry Reynolds, John & Barbara Shailer, Rosa Smith, Kim Somerville, Alan Stephens, Zoe Stephens, Edith Towers, Will Winterburn.

 Julian Rawes, Crooked Walls, Harvington